The law mandates the issuance of a disclaimer to make consumers aware of the

 We offer two rounds of iterations at no extra cost

 A disclaimer is a statement that specifies or delimits the rights and obligations of parties.
-It asserts that the company won’t hold the responsibility for any inaccuracies.
+It lays out the responsibilities that a company will and won’t assume.
 It is very valuable for your website and mobile app.
 It lets you address points about liability, copyrights, and other important topics.

-If there is an error in your content, even if it was unintentional, you could be left open to legal action.
-To help prevent the outcome, state in your disclaimer that you make no guarantees as to the accuracy of the information on your pages.
+If there is an error in your content, even if it is unintentional, you could be left open to legal action.
+To help prevent such an outcome, state in your disclaimer that you make no guarantees as to the accuracy of the information on your pages.
 In this way, you will not be liable for the outcome of the use of your website.

-In your disclaimer, cover all liability for the product or service that you provide.
-You should warn consumers of any dangers or hazards posed by your product.
-You should specific risks while at the same time acknowledging that the list is not exhaustive.
+A disclaimer covers full liability for the product or service you offer.
+You should inform your customers about any risks or hazards that your product may cause.
+You should identify specific dangers while also noting that the list is not exhaustive.
 For instance, you can write a notice of risk.

 A disclaimer is commonly stated in circumstances consisting of a definitive element of liability or ambiguity.
 In such instances, a good disclaimer specifically details the rights and liabilities of the user and the seller.

-To identify the need for a disclaimer, here are some requirements for the disclaimer:
+To identify the need for a disclaimer, here are some requirements:

 For example, If you are selling gym products, the agreement should say that the customer assumes all responsibility for the use of the equipment.